 Needless to say, thinking up new recipe ideas is on the back burner for the next couple of weeks.
 Luckily I planned ahead over the last month and took updated photos of some past recipes to share while I’m busy moving.
 This Baked Sour Cream Chicken is one of those recipes from the very first days of the blog, and although I rarely cook with canned soup now, the recipe does have some fans and it’s quite delicious for a quick dinner.

 (I’ve included the link for a make your own chicken soup replacement if you prefer not to use the canned soup, although the replacement recipe has flour and butter, so it may not be very diet-friendly.)

 (Easy Baked Sour Cream Chicken was updated March 2013 with better photos and step-by-step instructions.)

 She’s now a lovely young woman, and still plays the violin beautifully.
 And I bet she’d still like this Baked Sour Cream Chicken, although now she has much more sophisticated tastes.
 Sophia is now so grown-up she could almost make this by herself, maybe with mom cutting up the chicken.

 Trim the chicken breasts and cut them into thirds lengthwise.
 Lay the chicken into a casserole dish that you’ve sprayed with olive oil or non-stick spray and season with salt and fresh ground black pepper to taste.
-Combine the cream of chicken soup, light sour cream, light mayo, onion powder, poultry seasoning, lemon juice, and 1 cup of grated low fat cheese to make the sauce.
+Combine the cream of chicken soup, light sour cream, light mayo, onion powder, Poultry Seasoning (affiliate link), lemon juice, and 1 cup of grated low fat cheese to make the sauce.

 Spread the sauce mixture over the chicken breasts.
 Cover the pan with foil (or a tight-fitting lid) and bake 25 minutes.